- Home

 About Lighthouse Atoll and Blue Hole Belize

-The 3-1/2 to 4-hour boat ride heads north inside the barrier reef to Turneffe Atoll, then crosses over to Lighthouse Atoll and the Blue Hole.
-Above all, the Blue Hole Belize is a famous bucket list trip.
-Moreover, Half Moon Caye gets rave reviews that make the long boat ride worthwhile.
+Lighthouse Atoll is the northernmost of the three atolls in Belize.
+This marine reserve contains two of the four Belize Natural Monuments and is located about 50 miles from Belize.
+The atoll is about 22 miles long and 5 miles wide with 6 cayes with small diving resorts.
+The 3-1/2 to 4 hour boat ride north Is inside the barrier reef to Turneffe Atoll and then crosses over to Lighthouse Atoll and The Blue Hole.
+The Blue Hole is a famous bucket list dive but the Half Moon Caye Wall and Long Caye Aquarium get rave reviews that make the long boat ride worthwhile.

 Please note, we require a minimum of 10 divers and/or snorkelers for the Blue Hole trip to be viable.